huyenemma/micro-machine/README.md

 ### Credit

-This project is developed as a group project of Aalto University ELEC-A7151 Object-oriented Programming with C++ course in 2023.
-The responsible teacher for the course was Yusein Ali, and the project advisor was Niilo Heinonen.
+This project was developed as a group project of Aalto University ELEC-A7151 Object-oriented Programming with C++ course in 2023.
+The responsible teacher for the course was Yusein Ali, and the project advisor was Tuukka Himanka.

 The project was developed by